-The spacious en-suite bathrooms have a very natural feel, with individual stones set into concrete.
+The spacious en-suite bathrooms have a very natural feel, decorated with individual stones set into concrete.
 Each has a flush toilet, large shower and a single sink with a mirror.
-To the front of the bedroom is a small terrace – a brilliant spot to sit and watch the sunset if you're lucky enough to have a clear evening!
+Carved wooden towel rails and shelves complement the décor.

 Food & drink

 - Full Board

 - On a previous visit we were highly impressed at dinner by the quality of the food and the levels of service, although on our last visit here in 2019 we were quite disappointed with the quality of food served at dinner.
 Breakfast however was very good, even though we were the only guests that morning.

 Breakfast is served as a buffet, with a selection of fruits and yoghurts, plus a cooked option, and fresh tea, coffee, hot chocolate and fruit juices.
 We enjoyed some absolutely delicious freshly cooked lemon pancakes.

 Both lunch and dinner are from the same à la carte menu.
 There is a wide choice here, and at weekends, when the lodge tends to be busier, there are also specials.
 You can expect everything from pizza, pasta, fish dishes and meat stews.

 - Cormoran Lodge welcomes children.

 - The lodge has toys and a children’s play area with swings by the beach.
 A selection of board games is available at reception.

 - Generally recommended for children